-83% of corporate work data is in the cloud in 2020, according to a study conducted by LogicMonitor.
+83% of corporate work data are in the cloud in 2020, according to a study conducted by LogicMonitor.
 Of these, 83%:

 Several factors can explain the popularity of the public cloud.
 Cloud services providers (CSPs) are based on pay-per-use consumption and billing.
 CSPs provide access to various computing services and applications (such as Office 365, for example).
 In exchange, the customer is billed only based on their actual consumption of the resources required for their operation.